 As follows from figures 1, 12-15 the CB is above the critical point for gold for some temporal interval.
-Critical point of water (220 bar, 647 K, 0.3068 g/cm^3) is much lower than the critical point of gold.
+Critical point of water (220 bar, 647 K, 0.3068 g/cm3) is much lower than the critical point of gold.
 Thus both liquids are in the overcritical states.
 Then they behave like the non-ideal gases.
 Surface tension at the contact boundary (CB) between them becomes zero.
 While diffusion coefficient increases.
 In condensed matter the diffusion process is slow because an atom loses time doing many oscillations inside its potential well before it tranships to the neighbor well.

-We use molecular dynamics (MD) simulation with EAM (embedded atom method)
+We use molecular dynamics (MD) simulation with EAM (embedded atom method) interatomic potential (EAM-MD simulations) for gold to calculate saturation pressure (figure 16), the boiling and condensation curves (figure 17), and surface tension at the boiling curve (figure 18).
+We modify our previous EAM potential for Au-Au interaction described in [46].
+The modified potential provides the correct dependence of surface tension coefficient on temperature shown in figure 18 and gives correct dimer Au-Au binding energy.
+Mechanically both potentials are close

 Figure 14.
 Pressure profiles near the CB at the nanosecond time scale.
-We see that only in the case with $F{\rm abs} = 340 \text{ mJ/cm}^2$ pressure drops below the critical value for Au.
+We see that only in the case with $F{abs} = 340 \text{ mJ/cm}^2$ pressure drops below the critical value for Au.
 The vertical straight lines 1, 2, and 3 designate current positions of the CB for the three cases considered.
 Simulation parameters are the same as in figures 12 and 13.
 The instant of time is the same as in figure 13.
-The CB separates dense (Au) and less dense (dielectrics) media in the cases 1 and 2; correspondence between the digits 1, 2, and 3 and values of $F{\rm abs}$ is shown in the inset.
+The CB separates dense (Au) and less dense (dielectrics) media in the cases 1 and 2; correspondence between the digits 1, 2, and 3 and values of F{abs} is shown in the inset.
 Therefore in these cases the ∇p has the kink at the CB.
-The layers of positive and negative p (seen deeper to the right relative to the CB) of rather significant amplitudes (few GPa) are caused by oscillations of the spallation plates seen in figures 3, 5, and 7 interatomic potential for gold to calculate saturation pressure (Figure 16), the boiling and condensation curves (Figure 17), and surface tension at the boiling curve (Figure 18).
-We modify our previous EAM potential for Au-Au interaction described in [39].
-The modified potential provides the correct dependence of surface tension coefficient on temperature shown in figure 18 and gives correct dimer Au-Au binding energy.
-Mechanically both potentials are close to each other (equilibrium density, compressibility, shock Hugoniot).
+The layers of positive and negative p (seen deeper to the right relative to the CB) of rather significant amplitudes (few GPa) are caused by oscillations of the spallation plates seen in figures 3, 5, and 7.

+to each other (equilibrium density, compressibility, shock Hugoniot).
 Melting temperatures are very near to the experimental value for both potentials.
 We refer to these EAM potentials as old and new EAM potentials in figures 16 and 17 and below in the text.

-Figure 16 presents the binodal curve at the T, p phase plane.
-We see that both EAM potentials underestimate saturation pressure at high temperatures near the critical point relative to the data from [16-20].
+Figure 16 presents the binodal curve at the T,p phase plane.
+We see that both EAM potentials underestimate saturation pressure at high temperatures near the critical point relative to the data from [16-26].
 While critical temperature is or higher for the new EAM potential, or lower for the old one.
 It should be said that the exact values of critical pressure and temperature of gold still remains unknown.
 Thus in reality we cannot definitely conclude what set of data is more close to the real gold.

-Figure 17 shows the boiling and condensation curves at the density-temperature plane.
-Equation of state (EoS) [16-20] and two EAM potentials are compared.
-We see that at the ρ, T plane the new and old potentials limit the EoS data from above and from below.
+Figure 17 shows the boiling and condensation curves at the density-temperature plane, where results from equation of state (EoS) [16-26] and two EAM potentials are compared.
+We see that at the ρ -T plane the new and old potentials limit the EoS data from above and from below.